inducer/loopy/doc/reference.rst

 (Throughout this table, `N` must be replaced by an actual number.)

-ILP is really three things combined:
+"ILP" does three things:

-* Restricts loops to be innermost (excludes them from scheduling)
+* Restricts loops to be innermost
 * Duplicates reduction storage for any reductions nested around ILP usage
 * Causes a loop (unrolled or not) to be opened/generated for each involved instruction